superduper-io/superduper/docs/usage/models.md

 - A wrapper around AI frameworks facilitating use of models with the datalayer.
 - A self contained unit of functionality handling all communication with the datalayer.
 - A unifying abstraction bringing all AI frameworks onto a single playing field.
-- An trainable, parametrizable extension of UDFs from traditional databasing.
+- A trainable, parametrizable extension of UDFs from traditional databases.

 The uniformity of the abstraction is inspired by the Sklearn `.fit`, `.predict` paradigm, but with additional features which are required in order to allow the models to read and